Codex Athous Lavrensis: History

-The manuscript was seen by biblical scholar Caspar René Gregory on August 26, 1886.
+The earliest history of the manuscript is unknown.
+It was seen by biblical scholar Caspar René Gregory on August 26th, 1886.
 He described it as the first of its kind.
 In 1892, the biblical scholar J. Rendel Harris did not examine the codex even though he was on a visit to Mount Athos, as he was only inspecting the Septuagint (an early Greek translation of the Old Testament) manuscripts there.

 Von Goltz and Protestant theologian Georg Wobbermin had collated the text of Acts, the general epistles, and Pauline epistles for biblical scholar Hermann von Soden.
-The codex was examined by biblical scholar Kirsopp Lake in 1899, who thoroughly examined the Gospel of Mark and collated the text of the gospels of Luke and John.
+It was examined by biblical scholar Kirsopp Lake in 1899, who thoroughly examined the Gospel of Mark and collated the text of the gospels of Luke and John.
 He did not examine the text of Acts and the epistles because, according to Soden, their text was ordinary.
 In 1903, Lake published the text of the Gospel of Mark 9:5-16:20, and a collation of the gospels of Luke, John, and the Epistle to the Colossians in Studia Biblica et Ecclesiastica.

+It is currently dated by the INTF to the 9th or 10th century.
+It is presently housed in the Great Lavra monastery (shelf number B' 52) on Mount Athos.